 DON'T BE AFRAID TO DRESS IT UP

 Have you thought about rocking a romantic gown, tulle skirt or flower crown but just never had an occasion for it?
 This is your chance to do it up!
 Remember: There is no such thing as “too dressed up” when it comes to your portrait session, so don’t be afraid to have some fun!
 If you don’t want to add a new permanent piece to your collection, a lot of my clients love Rent the Runway for their session because it’s such an affordable way to feel like a million bucks.
 Other clients love having a great excuse to bring a new permanent piece (or two!) into their closet!
-If you need suggestions for vendors like a florist or hair stylist, just email me and I’ll give you a recommendation.
+If you need suggestions for vendors like a florist or hair stylist, just email us and we'll give you a recommendation.

 QUICK TIP: There’s no such thing as too dressed up.